Shantae Advance: Risky Revolution

-Shantae Advance: Risky Revolution! is a 2025 platform game by WayForward.
+Shantae Advance: Risky Revolution (stylized as Shantae Advance: Risky Revolution!) is a 2025 platform game by WayForward.
 It is the sixth game in the Shantae series, chronologically taking place between the original Shantae (2002) and Shantae: Risky's Revenge (2010).
 The game follows the half-genie Shantae as she explores the world of Sequin Land and attempts to prevent her nemesis Risky Boots from using a subterranean device to terraform the world.

 The game began development for the Game Boy Advance (GBA) in 2002, and was planned as the second game in the series, but was cancelled in 2004 due to WayForward being unable to find a publisher for it.
 In 2023, WayForward announced that development had resumed, and that Limited Run Games would be distributing physical cartridges for the game.
 The GBA version was released in April 2025, with ports of the game for Nintendo Switch, PlayStation 4, PlayStation 5, Windows, Xbox One and Xbox Series X/S released digitally the following August.

 Gameplay

 Shantae Advance is a platform-adventure game, in which players control the eponymous Shantae, a half-genie who must travel across the continent of Sequin Land in order to stop the evil lady pirate Risky Boots.
 Shantae's default attack involves using her hair like a whip, and she can learn special dances that grant her the ability to transform into different creatures.
 In addition to the returning monkey, elephant, spider and harpy transformations from the original Shantae, new transformations include a mermaid and a crab.

 Several areas in the game feature gameplay elements in both the foreground and background, which Shantae can move between using specific gates.
 By pressing Tremor Engine switches placed in an environment, Shantae can rotate and reposition the background terrain, allowing her to reach otherwise inaccessible areas.
 Shantae can also travel between different regions by flying on the back of Sky's bird Hatchet.
 The game features a multiplayer battle mode for up to four players using a single Game Boy Advance cartridge.

 The console and PC versions of the game include the ability to toggle between the original and a "Modern" mode with updated high-resolution character portraits, UI elements, and cinematic images, as well as additional arenas for the battle mode, which can be played locally on a single screen.
 A deluxe edition is available for these versions that adds three selectable costumes for Shantae, each of which increases the strength of one of her spells.
+The deluxe edition content is included in the ports' physical releases.